-- Chestnuts are located on the interior foreleg above the knee and below the hock on hind leg.
+- Chestnuts are located on the interior foreleg above the knee and below the hock on the hind leg.

 - Neither chestnuts nor ergots cause your horse discomfort or any type of health and/or performance issues.

 - You can remove chestnuts and ergots, but you don’t really need to.
-If you opt to, however, it’s best to soften them with some kinds of moisturizer first, then peel them by hand the next day.
+If you opt to, however, it’s best to soften them with some kind of moisturizer first, then peel them by hand the next day.